pingcap/docs-cn/tools/dm/manually-handling-sharding-ddl-locks.md

 #### Arguments description

++ `worker`:

+    - Flag; string; `--worker`; optional
-- `worker`: flag; string; `--worker`; optional; it can be specified multiple times; if it is not specified, this command sends requests for all DM-workers (except for the owner) that are waiting for the lock to skip the DDL; if it is specified, this command sends requests only for the specified DM-worker to skip the DDL.
+    - It can be specified repeatedly multiple times.
+    - If it is not specified, this command sends requests for all DM-workers (except for the owner) that are waiting for the lock to skip the DDL statement; if it is specified, this command sends requests only for the specified DM-worker to skip the DDL statement.

++ `owner`:

+    - Flag; string; `--owner`; optional
-- `owner`: flag; string; `--owner`; optional; if it is not specified, this command requests for the default owner (the owner in the result of `show-ddl-locks`) to execute the DDL; if it is specified, this command requests for the DM-worker (the alternative of the default owner) to execute the DDL.
+    - If it is not specified, this command requests for the default owner (the owner in the result of `show-ddl-locks`) to execute the DDL statement; if it is specified, this command requests for the DM-worker (the alternative of the default owner) to execute the DDL statement.

++ `force-remove`:

+    - Flag; boolean; `--force-remove`; optional
-- `force-remove`: flag; boolean; `--force-remove`; optional; if it is not specified, this command removes the lock information only when the owner succeeds to execute the DDL; if it is specified, this command forcefully removes the lock information even though the owner fails to execute the DDL (after doing this you will not be able to query or operate on the lock again).
+    - If it is not specified, this command removes the lock information only when the owner succeeds to execute the DDL statement; if it is specified, this command forcefully removes the lock information even though the owner fails to execute the DDL statement (after doing this you cannot query or operate on the lock again).

++ `lock-ID`:

+    - Non-flag; string; required
-- `lock-ID`: non-flag; string; required; it specifies the ID of the DDL lock that needs to be unlocked (the `ID` in the result of `show-ddl-locks`).
+    - It specifies the ID of the DDL lock that needs to be unlocked (the `ID` in the result of `show-ddl-locks`).

 #### Example of results